katcipis/sophia/notes/xp-explained.md

 * TDD the architecture.
 Want to scale better ?
 First write the load test that breaks the architecture, then improve it.
 * Build a small system and split it as it grows (reminds me of microservices)
 * No defect is acceptable, every single one is a way to improve and learn, not part of life.
-* Team metrics: Post development defects + Time from investiment to return of the investiment
+* Team metrics: Post development defects + Time from investment to return of the investment
 * Deliver documentation with the system and collect information on how it is used (remove docs that are unused)
 * Dont push change on people, change your team first
 * If just your team is working differently, keep the old communication structure with the rest of the company (dont make enemies)

 ## The timeless way of building software